lipupini/esunview/README.md

 # Esunview

-Esunview is a **non-free** [Lipupini](https://github.com/lipupini/lipupini) module for continued development.
+Esunview is a **donationware** [Lipupini](https://github.com/lipupini/lipupini) module for continued development.

-Is any part of this repository useful in any way?
+Is some part of this repository useful?

 Contact me with inquiries, tips, or to report the weather in your area.
+Let me know if there are any questions when setting it up.
+It is different from Lipupini in that it requires a bit more setup to get started and use.

 PayPal: **https://paypal.me/dupbz**